davidkhala/fabric-common/README.md

       with inappropriate endorsement config; while with appropriate endorsement policy, we get chaincode fingerprint mismatch error
 - [chaincode][system] System chaincodes are intended to be invoked by a client rather than by a user chaincode.
 Invoking from a user chaincode may cause deadlocks.
     [See here](https://jira.hyperledger.org/browse/FAB-15285)
+- [chaincode][instantiate policy]
+    - `instantiate policy` is not `endorsemnet policy`, it is used during chaincode packaging/install determining who is able to instantiate/upgrade chaincode, it is partially supported in nodejs with chaincode package binary(byte[]) as input.
+    - to customize instantiate policy, we reply on `peer chaincode package`
 ### Notes: Operations
 [reference](https://hyperledger-fabric.readthedocs.io/en/release-1.4/metrics_reference.html)